Signs and symptoms of adult dyslexia.

 Why Reading Can Be A Challenge

 Most adolescents and adults are able to master the basic skill of recognizing and decoding words.
 But they are slow readers or find themselves having to re-read text constantly to pick up meaning.
 This slow reading progress makes reading exhausting and not at all enjoyable.
-In most cases, the issue is an underlying processing or memory difficuly that can be treated by our dyslexia reading programs.
+In most cases, the issue is an underlying processing or memory difficulty that can be treated by our dyslexia reading programs.

 Adult reading programs